 The cleanest approach is to negotiate with the seller to extend the lease before you complete the purchase.
 The seller has the legal right to extend (if they have owned the property for at least 2 years), and the cost of extension can be reflected in the purchase price.

 Some sellers will extend the lease and add the cost to the asking price.
-Others will reduce the asking price to reflect the short lease, leaving you to extend it after purchase (once you have owned for 2 years).
+Others will reduce the asking price to reflect the short lease, leaving you to extend it after purchase.
+Since January 2025, you can begin the statutory extension process immediately on purchase — you no longer need to wait two years before serving a Section 42 notice.
+This is a meaningful practical advantage over earlier law.

 Step 2: Factor Extension Costs into Your Budget